Close this window to return to

 OzrwsjmAhWwJzQIHVmFCugQ6AEwBHoECAoQAQ#v=onepage&q=%22oliver%20luttrell%22%20tankardstown&f=false

 Possible error - Oliver of Tankardstown attainted 1642 after Irish Rebellion of 1641 and not alive in 1691.
-His sons were shown in Col. Simon Luttrell's succession order (probably mid 1670s).
+His sons were shown in Col. Simon Luttrell's succession order (probably mid 1670s) which indicate he was no longer living.

 ______________________________________________